LiorZ/hdac8_thesis/thesis.rst

 ````````````````````

 	We used 2 statistical tests - Kolmogorov Smirnov and Spearman's non parametric correlation, to evaluate the ability of parameter set of a simulation to differentiate between binders and non-binders.
 	Simulation 18(a) that threaded each sequence on the original peptide found in 2v5w has a p-value of :raw-math:`$ 2.78 \times 10^{-8} $` for KS with a cutoff of 0.35, using the interface scoring scheme - much more significant than the other scoring schemes.
-However, in terms of correlation, Simulations 14(a) and 16(a) achieved the best correlation with experimental activity on the training set, 0.0005, 0.0002 respectively, using the interface scoring scheme.
+However, in terms of correlation, Simulations 14(a) and 16(a) achieved the best correlation (p-values) with experimental activity on the training set, 0.0005, 0.0002 respectively, using the interface scoring scheme.

 	Since we're evaluating our hypothesis with more than one method, a Bonferroni correction must be applied.
 The Bonferroni correction is an adjustment made to P values when several dependent or independent statistical tests are being performed simultaneously on a single data set.
 Put simply, the probability of identifying at least one significant result due to chance increases as more hypotheses are tested.
-The idea that behind it is that if an experimenter is testing :raw-math:`$n$`  dependent or independent hypotheses on a set of data, the probability of type I error is offset by testing each hypothesis at a statistical significance level :raw-math:`$ 1/n $` times what it would be if only one hypothesis were tested.
+The idea that stands behind it is that if an experimenter is testing :raw-math:`$n$`  dependent or independent hypotheses on a set of data, the probability of type I error is offset by testing each hypothesis at a statistical significance level :raw-math:`$ 1/n $` times what it would be if only one hypothesis were tested.
 And so, to get the corrected p-value, we must multiply it by the number of tests - :raw-math:`$n$`.
 	Since we used 2 different tests, we multiply the p-value by 2.
 So, for simulation #18 - we'll get :raw-math:`$ 5.56 \times 10^{-8} $` for KS with a cutoff of 0.35, which is still a significant result.